Change axis options

 This specifies the number formatting for the axis.
 Options include Number, Percentage, and Currency.

 Unit choice specifies the representation of numbers on the axis.
 Options include Auto (ThoughtSpot uses abbreviations for really large numbers only), None, Thousand (K), Million (M), Billion (B), and Trillion (T).
+Note that answer columns inherit the units from the underlying column in the Worksheet, and answer formulas inherit the units of the first column used in the formula.

 - Negative values